soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 # Model card for Personality Test Wordalisation

 The Personality GPT is implemented within the [TwelveGPT Education framework](https://github.com/soccermatics/twelve-gpt-educational) and is intended as an illustration of the methods.
 Here we detail the specific application to the Personality Test interpretation.
 It is thus intended as an example to help others building wordalisations.
 The wordalisations describe a person based on their answers to a personality test.
 Here is an example about what could be done for a job position, when the recruiter gives the personality test to a candidate.
 This work is a derivative of the full [Twelve GPT product](https://twelve.football).
-The design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens.
+The design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens, and was adapted for the Personality Test by Amandine Caut.

 This model card is based on the [model cards paper](https://arxiv.org/abs/1810.03993) and is adapted specifically to Wordalisation applications as detailed in [Representing data in words](publication here).
 We also provide this model card as an example of good practice for describing wordalisations.